 There can be risks associated with joining any research study.
-The type of risk may impact whether you decide to join the study.
+The type of risk may impact whether you decide to have your child join the study.
 For this study, some of these risks may include anxiety from being confined in the space of the MRI scanner, discomfort from the loud noises made by the scanner, or slight dizziness, light-headedness, or nausea during or immediately after the scanning session.
-Because of the strong electromagnetic fields, there is a risk that lose objects outside of your body could be accelerated by the magnetic field and strike you.
-There is also a risk that the magnetic fields could disturb a metal fragment in your body, interfere with an implanted device, such as a pacemaker or neurostimulator, or cause metal (including foil-backed medication patches) on or in your body to heat up, causing you harm.
+Because of the strong electromagnetic fields, there is a risk that lose objects outside of your child's body could be accelerated by the magnetic field and strike your child.
+There is also a risk that the magnetic fields could disturb a metal fragment in your child's body, interfere with an implanted device, such as a pacemaker or neurostimulator, or cause metal (including foil-backed medication patches) on or in your child's body to heat up, causing him or her harm.
 Additionally, this study has the potential to cause "peripheral nerve stimulation" (PNS), a light touching sensation on the skin surface, lasting only for a few seconds.
-It may cause mild discomfort, but is not harmful to you.
-There is a possibility that the MRI may reveal an abnormality that is already in your head or brain, such as a cyst or tumor.
+It may cause mild discomfort, but is not harmful to your child.
+There is a possibility that the MRI may reveal an abnormality that is already in your child's head or brain, such as a cyst or tumor.
 There is also a risk of a breach in confidentiality.
 More detailed information will be provided later in this document.